 As a result, PReS caters for those wishing to work as artist researchers and wishing to advance further and more rigorously their career in Performance Art, Live Art, Conceptual Choreography, Experimental Dance, Visual Art and Somatic and Body Practices.

-PReS takes place at the Halle 2 / SOZO visions in motion studios in the heart of Kassel, Germany.
-The venue includes 3 large sprung floor dance studios (250m2, 170m2, 140m2), a studio theater, a full workstation for the building of sets and props, changing rooms and a large lounge area.
-Kassel is the city of Documenta, the worlds biggest contemporary art exhibition.
-Alongside Documenta, there are several exciting museums and art galleries and a developing freelance dance and performance scene.
+PReS takes place at the Halle 2 / SOZO Visions in Motion studios in the heart of Kassel, Germany.
+The venue includes 3 large sprung floor dance studios (250 m², 170m² & 140m²), a studio theatre, a full workstation for the building of sets and props, changing rooms, and big a lounge area.
+Kassel is the city of Documenta, the world’s biggest contemporary art exhibition.
+Alongside Documenta, there are several exciting museums and art galleries and a developing freelance dance and performance art scene.

-lasts 12 months and starts on the 1stof September 2018.
+PReS lasts 12 months and starts on the 21st of September 2020 (from 07th Sept it is possible to take classes and acquaint oneself with SOZO and Kassel.
 Participants will devise a plan of work together with the Artistic Director and should include among others an extensive research phase, showcases, dissemination and touring phases.

-The fees for the year 2018-19 are set to 4050,- €.
-The program is able to agree in most cases that fees can be paid in direct debit installments (maximum 10) .
+The fees for the year 2020-21 are set to 4.350 €.
+The program is able to agree in most cases that fees can be paid in direct debit instalments (maximum 10) .

 The fees cover the following:

-- mid-program and end of year performances and touring
+- mid-program and end of year performances (possible touring).

 Entry for this course is competitive and there is a limited availability of spaces.